bentonperet/Saga/Saga Pryor DC/Basis of Design/_BOD - Exec Summary.md

 **Document Control:**
 - **Source:** Pryor_Bod_EVS_Rev01.md
 - **Date Updated:** October 29, 2025
-- **Prepared by:** EVS / PGCIS Team
+- **Prepared by:** PGCIS Team
 - **Corrections:** Tilt-up construction, utility voltage options, mechanical yard sizing

-CAPEX Savings Note:
+**CAPEX Savings Note:**
 - We've kept the sparkle of the high ceilings and raised walking track for customer tours and security...
 However, for cost savings, an overall reduction in building height to ~20ft would provide ample space for any type of adaptation (hot aisle containment, etc.).
-It would save in steel and concrete.
+It would save on steel and concrete, if required.
--